 Camera information can be retrieved via a controlling application.
 Parameters such as camera model, firmware version, etc. are read to uniquely identify the connected Linea GigE device.
 These features are typically read-only.
 GigE Vision applications retrieve this information to identify the camera along with its characteristics.

 The Camera Information Category groups information specific to the individual GigE Vision camera.
 In this category the number of features shown is identical whether the view is Beginner, Expert, or Guru.
-Features listed in the description table but tagged as Invisible are usually for Teledyne DALSA or third party software usage-not typically needed by end user applications.

 Camera Information Feature Descriptions